How to renew an existing grid certificate, before or after it expires.

 For help with troubleshooting grid certificate renewal issues:

-- If all else fails, in the Grid Services queue, and describe your issue in as much detail as possible.
+- If all else fails, open a trouble ticket in the Grid Services queue, and describe your issue in as much detail as possible.